solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 (await web3.eth.net.getId()).toString()
 ```

+> [!NOTE]
-List of network IDs:
+> List of network IDs:
-- mainnet: 30
+> - mainnet: 30
-- testnet: 31
+> - testnet: 31
-- regtest (local node): 33
+> - regtest (local node): 33

 Check it out the last steps in this image:

 ![connect to rsk network](../../images/rsk-plant-box/image-07.png)

-You can verify that I got the last block twice, and the block number inscreased, so we conclude that the connection is ok.
+You can verify that I got the last block twice, and the block number increased, so we conclude that the connection is ok.

 ## Get your accounts